Best Mattresses for Side Sleepers of 2023

 A hybrid mattress may be a good choice if you’re a side sleeper who likes the feel of an innerspring mattress.
 The best hybrid mattresses for side sleepers provide the supportive bounce of an innerspring core layer with other materials in the upper layers for comfort and contouring.

 Hybrid beds often have layers of high-quality foam (either latex foam, memory foam, or both) that cradle the hips and shoulders for pressure relief and pain relief.

-While they’re great at providing bounce and overall support, innerspring mattresses tend to fall short in pressure relief.
+While they’re great at providing bounce and overall support, innerspring mattresses made primarily of metal coils tend to fall short in pressure relief.
 Generally, the coiled spring systems don’t provide the kind of contouring cushion you get from memory foam and latex.

 If you’re a side sleeper looking at an innerspring mattress, we recommend you consider adding a memory foam mattress topper to provide additional contouring—or look for an innerspring hybrid that has foam or latex upper layers anchored by a coil system.

 Everyone has unique needs that must be met in the mattress they choose.
 For side sleepers, it’s important to find a mattress that meets your unique need for a balance in comfort and support.
 Sleeping on your side can be great for your sleep and health, or it can be a nightmare if you’re not sleeping on a surface that properly supports body alignment and contouring in the necessary areas.